E-cigarettes continue to make the news and there has been a flurry of activity this week surrounding the unregulated product.

 The American Heart Association has released a policy statement calling on the FDA to regulate e-cigarettes, noting studies have shown that the product, which is being heavily marketed to kids, could serve as a "gateway" drug.
-While e-cigarettes do not contain tobacco, they do contain nicotine, and the fear is that after becoming addicted to the product, young users may eventually take up smoking regular cigarettes or using chewing tobacco.
+While e-cigarettes do not contain tobacco, they do contain nicotine.
+The fear is that after becoming addicted to the product, young users may eventually take up smoking regular cigarettes or using chewing tobacco.

 "While much is not known about the risks of e-cigarettes, they are increasingly popular among teens," said Dr. Gary Hochheiser, chief of Thoracic Surgery at Baystate Medical Center.
 "There is a lot of concern that these products might lead to eventual use of conventional cigarettes with these kids, and these studies suggest this might be the case."

-Among those studies is one released on Monday in the journal Nicotine and Tobacco Research, which noted an alarming increase in those middle and high school student who used e-cigarettes, but never smoked a cigarette.
-The study also found that these youth were almost two times more likely to intend to begin smoking regular cigarettes as youth who had never used e-cigarettes.
+A study in the journal Nicotine and Tobacco Research noted an alarming increase in those middle and high school student who used e-cigarettes but never smoked a cigarette.
+The study also found these youth were almost two times more likely to intend to begin smoking regular cigarettes as youth who had never used e-cigarettes.